ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 ### Update Clipping

-One of he proposed solutions is clip the update according to the root-mean-square over all parameters in a weight matrix or vector:
+One of the proposed solutions is to clip the update according to the root-mean-square over all parameters in a weight matrix or vector:

 <div>$$RMS(U_t) = RMS_{x \in X}(u_{xt}) = \sqrt{Mean_{x \in X}(\frac{g^2_{xt}}{\hat{v_{xt}}})}$$</div>